dandi/handbook/docs/10_using_dandi.md

                 nwbinspector <source_folder> --config dandi --report-save-path <report_location>.txt

-        1. Once your files are confirmed to adhere to the Best Practices, perform an official validation of the NWB files by running: `dandi validate <source_folder>`.
+        4. Once your files are confirmed to adhere to the Best Practices, perform an official validation of the NWB files by running: `dandi validate <source_folder>`.
         **If you are having trouble with validation, make sure the conversions were run with the most recent version of `PyNWB` and `MatNWB`.**
-        1. Preparing a dataset folder for upload:
+        5. Prepare a dataset folder for upload:

                 dandi download https://dandiarchive.org/dandiset/<dataset_id>/draft
                 cd <dataset_id>